dotnet/AspNetCore.Docs/aspnetcore/security/authentication/azure-ad-b2c-webapi.md

     Select **OK** to close the **Change Authentication** dialog.
 Select **OK** to create the web app.

 Visual Studio creates the web API with a controller named *ValuesController.cs* that returns hard-coded values for GET requests.
 The class is decorated with the [Authorize attribute](xref:security/authorization/simple), so all requests require authentication.

 ## Run the web API

-In Visual Studio, press **F5** to run the API.
-Visual Studio launches a browser pointed at the APIs root URL.
+In Visual Studio, run the API.
+Visual Studio launches a browser pointed at the API's root URL.
 Note the URL in the address bar, and leave the API running in the background.

 > [!NOTE] Since there is no controller defined for the root URL, the browser displays a 404 (page not found) error.
 This is expected behavior.

 ## Use Postman to get a token and test the API

 [Postman](https://getpostman.com/postman) is a tool for testing web APIs.
-For this tutorial, Postman will simulate a web app that accesses the web API on the user's behalf.
+For this tutorial, Postman simulates a web app that accesses the web API on the user's behalf.

 ### Register Postman as a web app

-Since Postman is going to simulate a web app that can obtain tokens from the Azure AD B2C tenant, it must be registered in the tenant as a web app.
+Since Postman simulates a web app that can obtain tokens from the Azure AD B2C tenant, it must be registered in the tenant as a web app.
 Register Postman using [the steps in the documentation](/azure/active-directory-b2c/active-directory-b2c-app-registration#register-a-web-app) under the **Register a web app** section.
 Stop at the **Create a web app client secret** section.
 A client secret isn't required for this tutorial.

 Use the following values: